-- Clothing with obscene messages or that endorses alcohol, tobacco products, drugs, pornography, or offensive material of any kind. - Wrinkled, ripped or tattered clothing. - Visible tattoos which could be deemed offensive. - Nose rings/studs, eyebrow rings/studs, tongue studs or similar facial jewelry.
+- Tank tops that have less than two inches across each shoulder. - Clothing with obscene messages or that endorses alcohol, tobacco products, drugs, pornography, or offensive material of any kind. - Wrinkled, ripped, or tattered clothing. - Visible tattoos which could be deemed offensive. - Nose rings/studs, eyebrow rings/studs, tongue studs or similar facial jewelry.

-Hair: Hair styles and hair colors must be appropriate to the employee's position and extremes of any type are unacceptable.
-For example, green hair, Mohawk style haircuts, and extremely spiked hair are not allowed.
+Hair: Hairstyles and hair colors must be appropriate to the employee's position, and extremes of any type are unacceptable.
+For example, green hair, Mohawk-style haircuts, and extremely spiked hair are not allowed.
 Hair, including facial hair, must be clean and neatly groomed at all times.

-Uniforms: The City supplies many Fire, Police, Transit, Public Works and Environmental Health personnel with appropriate uniforms.
+Uniforms: The City supplies many Fire, Police, Transit, Public Works, and Environmental Health personnel with appropriate uniforms.
 Employees in jobs that require a uniform will be informed how and where the uniforms can be obtained.
 The City will provide replacement uniforms as necessary.
 Uniforms must be clean and neat.
-City-owned or authorized uniforms may not be used outside of work, for personal use or by any third party.
+City-owned or authorized uniforms may not be used outside of work, for personal use, or by any third party.
 City uniforms may be used by City employees in connection with outside employment only with the Department Director's prior written authorization.

-Employees who are provided with uniforms are required to wear their uniforms when on duty and keep them in good, clean and serviceable condition.
+Employees who are provided with uniforms must wear them when on duty and keep them in good, clean, and serviceable condition.
 No part of the uniform shall be worn by itself.
 An employee must wear the entire uniform when on duty.
 No part of the uniform shall be worn when off duty, except to and from work and City-related events.

-When an employee terminates, uniforms and any other City equipment which the employee possesses must be returned in good condition before final pay can be authorized.
-The cost of lost or damaged City property and unreturned uniforms will be deducted from the employee's final pay check.
+When employment has ended with the City, uniforms and any other City equipment that the employee possesses must be returned in good condition before final pay can be authorized.
+The cost of lost or damaged City property and unreturned uniforms will be deducted from the employee's final paycheck.
 The City cannot make deductions that will result in an employee taking home less than minimum wage.

 Enforcement: In all cases, the City will make the determination as to acceptable dress and appearance.
-Employees should direct questions about appropriate appearance or dress to the supervisor, Department Director, City Manager, Administrative Services Director or Human Resources Manager.
+Employees should direct questions about appropriate appearance or dress to the supervisor, Department Director, City Manager, Director of Operations or Human Resources Manager.

 Employees in violation of this policy may be sent home.
-Under such circumstances, non-exempt employee will not be paid for work time missed, and exempt employees will be required to make up the work time missed.
+Under such circumstances, non-exempt employees will not be paid for work time missed, and exempt employees will be required to make up for the work time missed.
 Employees whose appearance violates this policy may be disciplined, up to and including termination of employment.

-The Department Director, with the approval of the City Manager may make departmental exceptions to this policy when deemed necessary for business reasons or implement a more restrictive dress and appearance policy.
+The Department Director, with the approval of the City Manager, may make departmental exceptions to this policy when deemed necessary for business reasons or implement a more restrictive dress and appearance policy.